polyfillpolyfill/polyfill-service/README.md

 grunt compatgen && git commit docs/assets/compat.json -m 'update compat.json'
 ```

 We use [Semantic Versioning][semver] to tag releases.
-Only tagged releases should hit production, this ensures that the `__about` endpoint is informative.
+Only tagged releases should hit production, which ensures that the `/__about` endpoint is informative.
 To tag a new release, use one of the following (this is the only time we allow a commit directly to `master`):

 ```sh
 npm version major